WG5: Education, Training, Awareness, Cyber Ranges

 - 9/2019, ECSO, CYBERSEC4EUROPE, ECHO, SPARTA, CONCORDIA - Report: Results of Simulation-based Competence Development Survey (2019-2020) (download file)

-- 6/2019, ECSO - Building the Future European Cybersecurity Awareness Campaigns: Outcome paper from ECSO workshop (download file)
+- 6/2019, WG5 MEMBERS - Building the Future European Cybersecurity Awareness Campaigns: Outcome paper from ECSO workshop (download file)

 - 11/2018, ECSO, MICROSOFT - Cybersecurity Awareness Trainings: A Practical Guide (download file)